 There are some reasons for having your image out of focus if you use a too-low shutter speed that may cause motion blurs or too small aperture which leads to a very small area in focus.

-To straight things out you should use a shutter speed more than 1/125 when taking a photo of people, and much higher when your subject is a child even when he/she is relatively still.
-As for using too small aperture, you should be aware that you actually decrease the depth of field and limits the area of the scene that will be in focus.
+To straight things out you should use a shutter speed of more than 1/125 when taking a photo of people, and much higher when your subject is a child even when he/she is relatively still.
+As for using too small an aperture, you should be aware that you actually decrease the depth of field and limits the area of the scene that will be in focus.

 What camera and lens should I start with?